 With the Colonial Repercussions/Koloniales Erbe event series, the Akademie der Künste examines the structures of colonial power relations, which continue to impact on science, art and society today.
-From January to June 2018, three multi-day symposia will address the blind spots of the colonial legacies during lectures, panels, performances, artistic interventions and workshops.
+From January to June 2018, three multi-day symposia addresses the blind spots of the colonial legacies during lectures, panels, performances, artistic interventions and workshops.

 Reprocessing colonialism means bearing a visionary moment for the future of Europe.
 The primary focus of this event series is the question as to the legacy of European colonialism still being tangible today: How does it have an impact on Europe and the rest of the world?
 How can traditional power structures be broken down and the associated fear of relinquishing powers be overcome?
 And what would a society look like that evolves creatively based on diversity and not based on white, hegemonic traditions of knowledge?